dotlang/language/doc/RFE.md

 e.g. polymorphism, exception handling, if, for, ... examples of generics: stack, sequence, map, tree

-N - Based on the fact that we can define lambda inside a struct, can we achieve abstraction and polymorphism?
-No.
-We have polymorphism and we have private fields.
-That's enough.

-N - If Seq is in std, then we should move string there too. and it will be String.

 ? - If we have `Shape = Circle | Square`
 And both types have a `draw` field, can I call it on a binding of type `Shape`?